AudricY/sc2002-project/docs/Demo-Storyboard.md

 **Expected Result:** Only approved, visible, BASIC-level internships displayed for Computer Science major.

 **Presenter Notes:**
-- Emphasize automatic eligibility filtering
+- Emphasize automatic eligibility filtering based on BOTH year of study AND major
 - Year 1-2 students restricted to BASIC level
-- Only relevant majors shown
+- Hard filter: Students automatically see ONLY internships matching their major
+- Students cannot see internships for other majors, regardless of year/level eligibility

 #### 3.2: Student Applies for Internship (30 sec)